Spice up Your Yoga Routine in Asheville

 Yoga with Friends

 There’s no better way to explore a new place than by practicing yoga all over the city with a bunch of like-minded individuals.
-Visitors to Asheville can do just that with Travelling Yogini Tours, an architecture-based walking tour that combines historical information with stops around town to stretch and breathe.
+Visitors to Asheville can do just that with Asheville Wellness Tours, an architecture-based walking tour that combines historical information with stops around town to stretch and breathe.
+Tours reopen for the season March 31, 2017.
 Still feeling a bit tight?
-Loosen up and toast to new friendship with Travelling Yogini’s Bend and Brew class, which combines multi-level yoga classes with a beer tasting from local breweries like Wicked Weed and Hi-Wire Brewing.
+Loosen up and toast to new friendship with a Bend and Brew class (beginning March 18, 2017), which combines multi-level yoga classes with a beer tasting from local breweries like Bhramari Brewery, Wicked Weed and Hi-Wire Brewing.
 Cheers!

 Yoga in the Park photo courtesy of Yoga Rocks the Park Asheville; Salt Spa photo courtesy of The Salt Spa of Asheville and Himalayan Salt Cave Sanctuary; Mind Body Paddle - Mind Body Paddle/Spencer Cooke.